katia317/CSO/README.md

 <details>
   <summary><strong> More Details </strong></summary>

-  - Examples of **covered adaptive equipment** include reachers; grabbers; voice-activated, motion-activated, and electronic devices; and specialized computer/communication software.
+  - Examples of <b>covered adaptive equipment</b> include reachers; grabbers; voice-activated, motion-activated, and electronic devices; and specialized computer/communication software.
 Lift chair mechanisms, communication devices, and mobility devices may be covered if not covered by the Medicaid State Plan.
   - Examples of items that are **not covered under adaptive equipment** are furniture, recreational or quality of life items, such as televisions, stereos, radios, fitness equipment, microwave ovens, and other general appliances.
   - *Medical equipment and supplies are not considered adaptive equipment.*
 </details>